aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/data/setting-formula-for-named-range/_index.md

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Data-AddOn-NamedRanges-SettingSimpleFormula-SettingSimpleFormulaForNamedRanges.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Data-AddOn-NamedRanges-SettingSimpleFormula-SettingSimpleFormulaForNamedRanges.cs" >}}
 ### **Setting a Complex Formula for Named Range**
 A complex formula could be anything such as a dynamic range or a formula spanning over multiple cells in different worksheets.
 The following example creates a dynamic range using the INDEX function to get the value from a list based on its location.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Data-AddOn-NamedRanges-SettingComplexFormula-SettingComplexFormulaNamedRange.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Data-AddOn-NamedRanges-SettingComplexFormula-SettingComplexFormulaNamedRange.cs" >}}